MicrosoftDocs/winrt-api/windows.devices.printers/ippprintdevice_canmodifyuserdefaultprintticket.md

 ## -description

-Gets a boolean value indicating whether the [UserDefaultPrintTicket](ippprintdevice_userdefaultprintticket.md).
+Gets a boolean value indicating whether the [UserDefaultPrintTicket](ippprintdevice_userdefaultprintticket.md) can be modified.

 ## -property-value